Why Seek Certification?

 Pharmacy Technician Salary

-Pharmacy technicians can expect to earn a median annual wage of $29,320, according to the U.S. Bureau of Labor Statistics.
-However, there are two work settings that may offer a higher salary.
+Pharmacy technicians can expect to earn a median annual wage of $29,810, according to the U.S. Bureau of Labor Statistics.
+However, there are some work settings that may offer a higher salary:

 Compare Other Health Care Career Salaries